davebeiler/Project1/README.md

 -  Monitoring 10.1.0.7/10.1.0.8 and 10.2.0.7 web servers

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- webserver 1, 2, and 3

 These Beats allow us to collect the following information from each machine:
+- _TODO: log files for web server 1, 2, and 3
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: